 Relationship between Energy Use and Building Age

 Earlier findings (also here) from Portland's program found that building age was not a clear determinant of energy performance.
-Seattle saw a similarly complex relationship between building age and efficiency (see here and here).
+Seattle saw a similarly complex relationship between building age and efficiency (see here and here) as did Philadelphia here.

 Rental efficiency programs, policies, and tools